Skip to main content

 Scenes can contain four different scripts.

 • On Start - This script will be called as soon as the scene is loaded in the game.
-You can use this to do things like playing music as the scene loads, configuring events to happen on button presses, initialise actors based on the values of variables, and much more.
+You can use this to do things like playing music as the scene loads, configuring events to happen on button presses, initializing actors based on the values of variables, and much more.

 • On Update - This script will be called every frame before the Actor and Trigger On Update scripts, this can control most of your scene logic, like when to pause the game, or background effects, and much more.